The Buck-Passing Game: The buck-holding game.

+In what follows we will see that the latter condition is satisfied by the PageRank game mentioned in the introduction.

-\subsection{The PageRank game}
+\subsection{The PageRank game.}

 The PageRank dynamics was introduced by \citet{BrinPage:1998} as a tool to rank webpages.
 From a mathematical perspective, PageRank is a Markov chain on the state space $\vertices$ of web-pages, where two webpages $\play,\playalt\in\vertices$ are connected by a directed edge $(\play,\playalt)\in\edges$ if there exists a weblink on page $\play$ leading to page $\playalt$.
 A websurfer visiting a given page $\play$ at time $\per$ clicks at random on a link $(\play,\playalt)\in\edges$ and moves to page $\playalt$ at time $\per+1$.
-Alternatively, with small probability, she chooses one of the billion webpages in $\vertices$ according to $\PRmeasure$.
+Alternatively, with small probability, she chooses one of the billion webpages in $\vertices$ according to some distribution.
 This describes a Markov chain having a unique stationary measure $\stationary$, according to which webpages are then ranked.

 We now consider a game-theoretic version of this problem, where players are webmasters whose strategies are the out-links of their webpages and the payoff is the ranking of their pages.
 This model lies in the realm of \acp{BHG}.
 In particular, the game can be framed as follows: we identify the web pages with the set $\vertices=\braces{1,\dots,\nPlayers}$ and we consider $\graph=\completegraph_{\nPlayers}$, the complete graph.
-We fix a dumping factor $\dumping\in(0,1)$ and a fully supported probability measure $\PRmeasure$ on $\vertices$, which can be seen as a column vector of size $\nPlayers$.
+We fix a dumping factor $\dumping\in(0,1)$ and a probability measure on $\vertices$, which we identify with a nonnegative column vector $\PRvec$ of size $\nPlayers$.
 For each player $\play$, the strategy set $\PRactions_{\play}\subset 2^{\vertices\setminus\braces{\play}}$, i.e., a strategy $\PRact_{\play}$ of player $\play$ is a subset of $\vertices\setminus\braces{\play}$ that satisfies some constraints.
 For instance, a page cannot connect to more than a fixed number of other pages; alternatively, if the page is about some topic it must link to at least another page with a related content, etc.

 Given a strategy profile $\PRactprof=\parens{\PRact_{1},\dots,\PRact_{\nPlayers}}\in\PRactions$, define the transition matrix $\PRtrans$ with entries

 According to the transition matrix $\PRtrans$ player $\play$ chooses uniformly at random one of the players in $\PRact_{\play}$.
 We then consider the perturbation given by